 The principle of least privilege is a key concept in information security.

 The Associated User acts as a back office administrator at the financial institution.
 As such, it is best to have the Associated User be created with only the privileges/permissions that are specifically necessary for the External Application to function.

 The back office administrator at your financial institution can do this for you in the Users & Groups section of Banno.

-A good rule of thumb is that the Associated User is able to perform the same tasks with the Admin API that they are able to do within the back office UI (ie. if the user is able to search and see users within the back office UI, the Associated User will also be able to perform this task from the Admin API).
+A good rule of thumb is that the Associated User is able to perform the same tasks with the Admin API that they are able to do within the back office UI.
+For example, if the user is able to search and see users within the back office UI, the Associated User will also be able to perform this task from the Admin API.